 Even though the road is quite long and challenging, the views are fabulous.
 The Steens Mountain Range and the Steens Mountain Wilderness will run along one side.
 On the opposite side, you will have the emptiness of the Alvord Desert.

 Alvord Hot Springs Rules

-The place is a private property of Davis family.
-There is a small reception with store when you must pay for your visit.
+The place is the private property of the Davis family.
+There is a small reception with the store where you must pay for your visit.
 It’s open during normal business hours.

 Children under 12 and all US Military – Soak Free.

-Small General Store sells drinks, ice, bath towels, propane, bottled water.
-There is also restroom next to the store.
+Small General Store sells drinks, ice, bath towels, propane, and bottled water.
+There is also a restroom next to the store.

 The Soaking Pools